-Your contributions toward the cost of vision coverage are paid through payroll deduction with pre-tax dollars.
-Since your contributions are deducted from your pay before taxes are withheld, you will not pay federal, Social Security and, in many cases, state and local income tax on this money.
+You pay for vision coverage through payroll deduction with pre-tax dollars.
+Since the cost is deducted from your pay before taxes are withheld, you will not pay federal, Social Security and, in many cases, state and local income tax on this money.
 The actual amount of your tax savings will depend on your income tax bracket and local tax laws.